prerana1821/doodleboard/README.md

 ## Blogs to be written based on my learnings

+- [ ] How to perform drag and drop in Javascript? (w/ trello dashboard UI)
 - [ ] How to perform drag and drop (with resize) in Javascript?
 - [ ] How to draw shapes based on mouse events in Canvas?
 - [ ] Pen & Eraser Tool in HTML5 Canvas